 Preparing to welcome a new life into the world is often an exciting and nerve-wracking time for parents-to-be.

-For Maternity Clinics Coordinator Tracy Messmer, working with expectant patients and care providers in the Maternity Clinics at Jim Pattison Outpatient Care and Surgery Centre is both a passion and a calling.
+For Maternity Clinics Coordinator Tracy Messmer, working with expectant patients and care providers in the Maternity Clinics at Jim Pattison Outpatient Care and Surgery Centre in Surrey is both a passion and a calling.

 “I have always enjoyed caring for people, even as a young girl,” Tracy says.
 “I always knew I wanted to work in health care.”

 Tracy completed her nursing diploma at Kwantlen University before completing her Bachelor of Science in nursing at the University of British Columbia.
 She then went on to British Columbia’s Institute of Technology’s perinatal program to complete a low and high risk labour delivery speciality.

 After 16 years working as a nurse in labour and delivery as well as in ante-partum (the period before childbirth), Tracy transitioned to the maternity clinics coordinator role in 2012 with a keen desire to support direct care clinicians.